 Accidents or injuries can be another reason to break the lease without paying any penalty.
 If you are not well or badly injured due to an accident and you are not in condition to live in the town then, at this case you can break the lease without any penalty.

-Nobody would like to stay in an illegal property because you can be trapped in big problems in future.
+Nobody would like to stay in an illegal property because you can face big problems in future.
 So, if you find that the property is illegal then, you should not live in the house and you have the full right to break your lease and move out from the property by giving 30 days prior notice to the landlord.

 This is what you must know about lease or rental agreement before signing it.
-If you will have all these knowledge then, you can sign an agreement and also know your legal right as a tenant.
+If you will have all these knowledge then, you can sign an agreement.
+Also know your legal right as a tenant.